-Zoom and other video conferencing software has replaced most in-person meetings, phone calls, and even SMS text messages as the pandemic took shape.
-If you’ve been using Zoom on a daily basis for the past three years, you are far from alone.
-This videoconferencing technology has quickly become ubiquitous for those who work from home.
+As the pandemic took shape, remote work and technology became essential.
+Zoom and other video conferencing software replaced most in-person meetings, phone calls, and even SMS text messages.
+This shift required the use of office equipment to facilitate seamless communication.
+If you’ve been working remotely from your home office on a daily basis for the past three years, using Zoom to connect with colleagues and clients, you are far from alone.
+This experience of remote work has become increasingly common in recent years.
+This videoconferencing technology has quickly become ubiquitous for those who work remotely or in flexible working jobs from their home office.

-If you find yourself facing Zoom fatigue, you are not powerless in this struggle.
-Heed the advice set forth below and you’ll successfully minimize your zoom fatigue as you work from the comfort of home.
-Without further ado, here’s everything you need to know about how to minimize Zoom fatigue.
+If you find yourself facing Zoom fatigue while working remotely, you are not powerless in this struggle.
+Remote workers often encounter obstacles in their flexible working arrangements.
+Heed the advice set forth below and you’ll successfully minimize your zoom fatigue as you work remotely in a flexible working job.
+This is especially important for remote workers.
+Without further ado, here’s everything you need to know about how to minimize Zoom fatigue while working remotely.
+Whether you're in a time crunch or in work mode, these tips will help you stay focused and productive in your remote job.

 The Causes of Zoom (or Video Conference) Fatigue

-Interacting with others on Zoom for several hours each day isn’t natural.
-It is that much more difficult to pick up on nonverbal cues when engaging in a Zoom discussion as you are typically looking at another person’s head and nothing else but for a colorful background that is nothing more than an artificial overlay.
+Interacting with other people on Zoom for several hours each day isn't natural for flexible workers.
+Engaging in a Zoom discussion makes it difficult to pick up on nonverbal cues for workers.
+Typically, you are looking at another person's head and nothing else but for a colorful background that is nothing more than an artificial overlay.
+This can hinder communication by up to 50 percent.

 Excessive sitting is another common cause of Zoom fatigue.
 Sit long enough while looking into your webcam or computer screen and you’ll inevitably feel tired.
-Furthermore, some meetings require multitasking or have other complex wrinkles that require significant brain power in the form of analytical thinking, problem-solving and artful expression that add to the Zoom fatigue all the more.
+In fact, studies have shown that a significant percent of individuals experience fatigue after prolonged screen time.
+Furthermore, some meetings require multitasking or have other complex wrinkles that require significant brain power in the form of analytical thinking, problem-solving, and artful expression.
+These additional demands contribute to the Zoom fatigue, increasing it by a significant percent.

-The combination of extensive up-close eye contact through a screen, seeing yourself on your own screen, minimal-to-no mobility and a heightened cognitive load ultimately make interactions through a screen quite taxing.
+The combination of extensive up-close eye contact through a screen, seeing yourself on your own screen, minimal-to-no mobility, and a heightened cognitive load ultimately make interactions through a screen quite taxing.
+In fact, these factors can result in a significant increase in cognitive load by as much as 25 percent.

 Tips for Preventing and Managing Zoom Fatigue

 You are not powerless in your quest to minimize Zoom fatigue.
-Be mindful of the ever-present distractions during Zoom calls.
-The combination of multiple Zoom call participants with the necessity of problem-solving during those calls and processing information as each person speaks is stressful, yet it doesn’t have to overload your brain.
+By implementing simple strategies, you can reduce the percent of fatigue experienced during online meetings.
+Be mindful of the distractions that can occur during Zoom calls, as they can impact your productivity by a significant percent.
+The combination of multiple Zoom call participants with the necessity of problem-solving during those calls and processing information as each person speaks is stressful.
+However, it doesn't have to overload your brain.
+It's important to find ways to manage the stress and maintain productivity, especially when the number of participants increases by percent.

-As an example, it will help to add visually simple backgrounds with minimal features to your Zoom screen.
+As an example, it will help to add visually simple backgrounds with minimal features to your Zoom screen to increase the percent of users who find it visually appealing.
 Here’s a quick look at a couple more tips that will help you mitigate Zoom fatigue.
+Did you know that staring at screens for long periods of time can lead to eye strain and fatigue?
+Studies have shown that around 60 percent of adults experience symptoms of digital eye strain.

 Optimize Your Workspace